Gravitational waves from the early universe: Motivation

 \section{Motivation}

-Look far away into the deep abyss of space and see how the first galaxy formed a long time ago.
-Look further and see the first stars.
-We can look all the way back to a time when the universe had a temperature of approximately $T \approx eV$, and free electrons for the first time combined with protons to form hydrogen.
-An event known as recombination.\footnote{The term \underline{re}combination mainly confuses students about the number of times the event of protons and electrons combining has occurred.
-This event has, as a matter of fact, occurred only once.} After recombination, photons could travel freely through space.
+When we look far away, we can see all the way back to a time when the universe had a temperature of approximately $T \approx eV$.
+In this stage, free electrons combined with protons to form hydrogen for the first time, in an event known as recombination.\footnote{The term \underline{re}combination might be confusing about the number of times the event of protons and electrons combining has occurred.
+This event has happened only once.} After recombination, photons could travel freely through space.
 Since then, they have propagated in the universe, occasionally reaching our detectors.
 The moment when the first photons could freely travel through the universe is known as photon decoupling.
-These first photons are still visible today as the Cosmic Microwave Background (CMB), as a background noise from all directions, easily confused with pigeon poop on the antenna.\footnote{When Robert W. Wilson and Arno A. Penzias first heard the radio signal, they initially thought it might have been caused by the poop of the pigeons surrounding the radio antenna.
-Not until they cleaned the antenna of the pigeon poop they realized what they had discovered.} Before photon decoupling, light could not travel freely through the hot proton-electron plasma making up the young universe.
-The photons scattered continuously off the electrons and protons in the hot plasma, making the universe opaque.
-This shrouds everything that happened before photon decoupling in darkness and makes it complicated for physicists to observe what happened at the beginning and in the first years of our universe.
+These first photons are still visible today as the Cosmic Microwave Background (CMB), as background noise from all directions.
+Before photon decoupling, light could not travel freely through the hot proton-electron plasma, making up the young universe.
+The photons scattered continuously off the electrons and protons in the hot plasma, making the universe opaque, shrouding everything that happened before the photon decoupling in darkness, and making it complicated for physicists nowadays to observe what happened before this time.

-However, not all hope is lost with the discovery of gravitational waves.
-Early universe phenomena could have created gravitational waves.
-They may have been produced as early as cosmic inflation, creating a background of gravitational waves similar to the CMB, known as the gravitational wave background or stochastic gravitational wave background (SGWB).
-Unlike photons before decoupling, gravitational waves traveled through the early universe largely unperturbed.
-Thus, no fundamental obstacle prevents us from observing these early gravitational waves and discovering information about the earlier stages of our universe.
+However, early universe phenomena could have created gravitational waves (GWs).
+They may have been produced as early as cosmic inflation, creating a background of gravitational waves similar to the CMB, known as the gravitational wave background or the stochastic gravitational wave background (SGWB).
+Unlike photons before decoupling, GWs traveled through the early universe largely unperturbed.
+Thus, no fundamental obstacle prevents us from observing these early GWs and discovering information about the earlier stages of our universe.
 Although there are no fundamental obstacles, there are plenty of experimental challenges.